mixxxdj/manual/source/chapters/getting_started.rst

 **Internal mixing**:

-Use these outputs if you are not using an external hardware mixer.
-If you are using a controller with a built in audio interface, use these outputs.
+Use these outputs if you are not using an :ref:`external hardware mixer
+<hardware-mixers>`.
+If you are using a controller with a built-in audio
+interface, use these outputs.

 * *Master*: all decks, samplers, microphones, and auxiliary inputs mixed together.
 This output is sent to the speakers for the audience.